Simon Baruch: Public bathhouses

 In 1912, Dr. Baruch was appointed the founding president of the American Association for Promoting Hygiene and Public Baths, a position he held until his death.
 Baruch said he had "done more to save life and prevent the spread of disease in my work for public baths than in all ... work as a physician."

 Family

 On November 27, 1867, Simon Baruch married Isabelle "Belle" Wolfe (1850–1921), daughter of cotton farmer Sailing Wolfe of Winnsboro, South Carolina.
-Their son Bernard M. Baruch went on to a successful career on Wall Street and a financial advisor to U.S. Presidents from Woodrow Wilson to Harry S. Truman; his substantial fortune afforded him the opportunity to endow university chairs, medical school facilities, and public buildings in his father's name.
+Their son Bernard M. Baruch went on to a successful career on Wall Street and was a financial advisor to U.S. Presidents from Woodrow Wilson to Harry S. Truman; his substantial fortune afforded him the opportunity to endow university chairs, medical school facilities, and public buildings in his father's name.
 Herman B. Baruch followed his father's footsteps to become a physician, and then a diplomat, and president of the Simon Baruch Foundation.
 Hartwig Baruch was an actor, and Sailing Baruch was a banker and stockbroker.

 Simon Baruch died at his home in New York on June 3, 1921.